section-engineering-education/engineering-education/articles/introduction-to-room-db/index.md

 ### Step 1 — Getting started
 In this step, we are going to take a look at what makes up the room database.
 The main components are:
  1. Entity - An entity is a class that is annotated with the `@Entity` annotation.
 This class represents a database table.
  2. DAO - A `Data Access Object` is used to map SQL queries to functions.
-A DAO is an interface annotated with the `@DAO` annotation.
+It is an interface annotated with the `@DAO` annotation.
  3. Room Database - This class acts as an access point to the SQL database.
 The class uses the DAO to issue queries to the SQL database.

 With that bit of information, let's start implementing room in our application.
 First, download the starter application from [github](https://github.com/kayere/To-do/tree/start-up).
 It is just a basic android application with only the UI logic.
 Our work will be to build the functionality.
 After downloading, sync the project to download the necessary dependencies.